 A single boss creature has only 1 action per round while each player has at least 1 per turn.
 One way of solving this problem is to give your boss some minions during the fight to even the odds.
 Another way is to give your boss some legendary actions and lair actions.

 Creatures can use legendary actions to give them more attacks and positioning choices per round.
 Creatures can only use lair actions when the encounter takes place in their lair or home territory.
 Let’s dive into each of these mechanics and learn how to use them.

 Rules – Page 11 of the Monster Manual

 At the end of another creature’s turn, a creature can use a legendary action.
 A creature with legendary actions has separate actions it can choose from.
 Each one costs a different amount of “actions”.
 Only one legendary action can be used at a time and the creature cannot use legendary actions while incapacitated.
 The creature regains its legendary actions at the start of its next turn.

 Creatures have a pool of legendary actions to use from each round of combat.
 Each legendary action can cost between 1-3 legendary actions per use depending on how powerful they are.
 Each action is a clearly-defined mechanic and cannot be substituted for something else.
 These actions could be movement, a defensive maneuver, casting a spell or cantrip, using one of the creature’s attacks or abilities, or a special ability only usable as a legendary action.

 There is no way for a creature to gain extra legendary actions.
 Once they have expended all of their actions the creature must wait for the start of their next turn to regain the use of the feature.
-If a creature is grappled, paralyzed, petrified, stunned, unconscious, or just plain incapacitated, they cannot use their legendary actions.
+If a creature is for some reason unable to use their Action, they also cannot use their legendary actions.

-The only rule you have to abide by for homebrewing is that each creature has a set number of legendary actions and that its unique actions should cost a number of actions depending on how powerful they are.
+The only rule you have to abide by for homebrewing is that each creature has a set number of legendary actions and that its unique actions should cost several actions depending on how powerful they are.

 Action Cost Tiers